94: LUNCH WITH JAMES AND DOLLEY MADISON

 The alarm clock went off precisely at 6:00am on Saturday May 11, 2019 and my photographer jumped out of bed as though he was shot from a cannon.
 It was obvious to me that the ten hours of sleep he had was just what he needed.
 Mongo was gone; he had awakened around 4:45am and went back to Poplar Forest for his morning run.
 Once Bob returned and the two guys got dressed and the car packed, we left the Timberlake Motel and headed for Appomattox Court House that was about 30 miles to the east.
 Tom knew that we would arrive about 45 minutes before the historic park opened, but he figured we could walk into the area and capture our exterior photos before too many other tourists had arrived.
 When we pulled the Acadia into the parking lot, we saw a couple of NPS Rangers as they walked to their positions at the various buildings, but no one else was there.
 I was impressed; my cameraman’s scheme worked to perfection – and before I knew it, I was in the camera case and the three of us were headed into the Appomattox Court House National Historic Park.

 I could hear the pea stone or crushed gravel crunch under Tom and Bob’s feet as we headed towards the center of the park.
 When we arrived at the crossroads, the Plunkett-Meeks Store was directly in front of us and the Old Appomattox Court House was situated to our right.
 Our targeted site, however, was the McLean House; and that was a short distance down the road to our left.
-As we slowly made our way down the gravel road, I peaked out of the camera bag and I could see the historic “Surrender House” over the white picket fence.
+As we slowly made our way down the gravel road, I peeked out of the camera bag and saw the historic “Surrender House” over the white picket fence.
 During that moment, I realized that the road we were walking was the same path that General Robert E. Lee had taken on his way to surrender to Lieutenant General Ulysses S. Grant on Palm Sunday April 9, 1865.
 I had wondered what might have been going through Lee’s mind as he sat high on his horse Traveller and headed slowly towards the McLean House with two of his Confederate officers following behind.

 Standing in front of the McLean House was an amazing experience for me.
 The Civil War, which had given America a black eye then and still today, was ceremoniously ended in that house.
 As I stood on the porch, I envisioned Lee, clad in his full-dress uniform with his sword hanging from his hip, slowly make his way up the nine wooden steps, past me, and then disappear into the house.
 Confederate Colonel Charles Marshall and Lieutenant Colonel Walter H. Taylor followed behind.
 Roughly a half-hour later, Grant walked past me – dressed in a muddy private’s uniform with only his Lieutenant General shoulder boards to identify his rank.